 Skip to content

-This guide provides step-by-step instructions for setting up Continuous Profiling (CP) in a Kubernetes environment.
-Coralogix Continuous Profiling allows you to capture low-overhead CPU, helping you identify performance bottlenecks directly within the Coralogix platform.
+This guide provides step-by-step instructions for setting up Continuous Profiling (CP).
+Coralogix Continuous Profiling captures low-overhead CPU profiles (via eBPF) and memory profiles (via the Java SDK), helping you identify performance bottlenecks directly within the Coralogix platform.

-You can install Continuous Profiling in two ways:
+You can install Continuous Profiling in three ways:

 • Ensure that kubectl is installed.